 • faster than list for constant sequential data

-Namedtuple needs to be imported from collections module, and each element could be accessed as a property similar to column name of database table.
+Namedtuple needs to be imported from collections module, and each element in namedtuple could be accessed by a property name.

 >>> from collections import namedtuple